 - Emotion Focused Therapy

 - Mindfulness and Acceptance Therapy

-In understanding more about your eating cues and reasons behind the behaviour you will be able to take positive steps towards a healhty relationship with food.
+In understanding more about your eating cues and reasons behind the behaviour, you will be able to work towards a healthy relationship with food.

 Take the necessary steps for change……..